hugeandbulk/genomics/GeneX/readme.md

 What are the six sexes of humans?

 _There are at least six biological sexes that can result in fairly normal lifespans.
 Kennon then lists six karyotype variations in humans: XX, XY, X, XXY, XYY, and XXXY_.

+Who has 69 chromosomes?

+_Triploidy is a rare genetic condition that causes a developing fetus to have 69 total chromosomes in their cells instead of 46 total.
+Most pregnancies end in a miscarriage because of complications from the condition.
+Triploidy happens randomly and it isn't the result of the birthing parent's age_.